Nursing and Midwifery Office

 The Awards are open to all nurses, midwives or nursing and midwifery teams working in a speciality area or health care environment.
 This includes those working in the public sector, private sector, primary health care, rural and remote, aged care, education, research or private practice who you feel deserve to be recognised for their excellence.

-Nominations for the 2019 Awards are now open!
+Nominations now closed for the 2019 Awards

 The SA Premier’s Nursing and Midwifery Scholarships